XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 🚨It's essential to note that this configuration is not minimalistic or lightweight and may require some disk space and knowledge to understand.
 If you're looking for something simpler, this configuration may not be suitable for you.

+This system leverages cutting-edge channels and versions of software to provide you with the latest updates and features.
+Notably, it utilizes:

+- **nixpkgs**: unstable
+- **hyprland**: development version
+- **linux kernel**: mainline
+- **rust**: nightly version

+This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.

+You have the flexibility to customize these configurations according to your needs by modifying the respective configuration files.

 ## 🌟 Showcase

 The showcased images do not reflect the latest version of the system's appearance.
 The final setup may vary slightly.